 RUSA offers three types of on-site professional development opportunities:

-There are also other types of events that are scheduled for both Midwinter and Annual:
+Other types of events that are scheduled for both Midwinter and Annual are:

 No-conflict meeting times:

 ALA Conference Services is responsible for scheduling all meetings.
 At Annual Conference, the RUSA President’s program and membership meeting is a no-conflict time within the division.
 Every effort will be made to ensure that RUSA units or committees meetings, and programs are not scheduled to conflict with these events.

 Annual Conference programs:

 The ALA Conference Redesign process of 2017 established more limited parameters for conference programming.
 Under the revised process, RUSA must follow the ALA structure for hosting programs.The ALA Conference Committee allots a fixed number of programs to each division each year.
 The ALA Conference Committee centralizes program submissions, screens the proposals, and forwards proposals to divisions according to appropriateness of content.
 Sections and Interest Groups are not guaranteed a program slot, however they are invited to submit conference proposals in the same manner as all ALA members.
 All submissions are reviewed in a two-step process:

 The RUSA Conference Planning Coordinating Committee (CPCC) serves as the RUSA jury and reviews all submissions received from the ALA Conference Committee.
 The CPCC selects the programs to recommend to the ALA Conference Planning Committee.

 The CPCC evaluates submissions based on the ALA Proposal Review Guidelines Rubric, established annually.
 The most recent rubric can be found under FAQ: Conferences